DinoChiesa/Edge-Runload-Proxy/README.md

 is the day of the week.
 (0= Sunday, 1= Monday, etc.)  This allows the load to vary over the course of the week, to make the analytics charts look more interesting.
-Each coefficient should be a floating point number between 0 and 2.
-If it fall out of that range, then the script will use 1.
+Each coefficient should be a floating point number between 0 and 10.
+If it falls out of that range, then the script will use 1.